Some things last the test of time. That includes the rich, 500-year-old Jesuit heritage upon which the College was founded.

 OTCAS will prompt you to report your observation hours in the application.
 There is no supplemental documentation required.

-A Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score report is required of non-native English speaking applicants in addition to the GMAT or GRE.
+Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) score report is required of non-native English speaking applicants in addition to the GMAT or GRE.
 A score of at least 79 is required on the TOEFL or at least 6.5 on the IELTS.
+The TOEFL or IELTS will be waived for international students who have earned a degree in the United States.

 Office of Admission